DTierneyDev/Gametionary/README.md

 #### Search

 This page features a search bar and will show the database entries that contain your search.
 If you were redirected to this page via the navbar then your search will be pre-entered.
-Otherwise this page will load empty.

 #### A-Z